-EDMONTON, June 20, 2013 /CNW/ - With the first day of summer arriving tomorrow, Insurance Bureau of Canada (IBC) urges vulnerable Albertans to take precautions to prepare their homes this wildfire season.
+REGINA, June 20, 2013 /CNW/ - With the first day of summer arriving tomorrow, Insurance Bureau of Canada (IBC) urges vulnerable Saskatchewanians to take precautions to prepare their homes this wildfire season.

 Severe weather is on the rise across Canada.
 Events that used to happen every 40 years can now be expected to happen every six.
-By 2050, average annual temperatures are expected to increase by 2-4°C across Alberta.
-In central regions, the area burned by wildfires could increase by15% by 2050 according to IBC's Telling the Weather Story research report.
-Average temperature changes that result in earlier onset of spring- and summer-like conditions will also lengthen the wildfire season and increase wildfire risk.
+Wildfire occurrence and area burned is expected to increase in Saskatchewan.
+By 2050, a 50% increase in area burned by wildfires is expected in the northern regions of Saskatchewan according to IBC's Telling the Weather Story research report.
 This makes it even more critical to know how you can protect your family and your home in the event of an emergency.

 Are you prepared?
 Consider these tips: